 Stephen Linstead, University of York

 Abstract: Arising as a powerful challenge to programmatic views of sociology that sought to determine stable laws underpinning social order, ethnomethodology set out an alternative programme to reveal social order as a dynamic, contingent 'ongoing accomplishment'.
-This programme was neither micro nor macro, but was concerned with different contexts of accountability in which both individuals and institutions are given identity and reproduced.
-This introduction to the special section discusses the contributions of each of the papers which cover mundane reasoning, social learning, the early acquisition of social competence, and the application of membership categorization analysis to gender in relation to the continuing relevance of Garfinkel's legacy to contemporary sociological theory and practice.
+This introduction to the special section discusses the contributions of each of the papers, which cover mundane reasoning, social learning, the early acquisition of social competence, and the application of membership categorization analysis to gender, in relation to the continuing relevance of Garfinkel's legacy to contemporary sociological theory and practice.

 Garfinkel, Harold.
 1986.
 Ethnomethodological Studies of Work.
 London: Routledge & Kegan Paul.